microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/usertrainingeventinfo.md

 ---
 title: "userTrainingEventInfo resource type"
-description: "Represents training events of a user in a tenant in an attack simulation and training campaign."
+description: "Represents events of a training assigned to a user in an attack simulation and training campaign."
 author: "Gopal-MSFT"
 ms.localizationpriority: Menium
 ms.prod: "security"